There are three things that people think they know about the Swedish model.

 Street prostitution decreased to almost zero in 1999, then it gradually came back.
 In 2007 in Stockholm two thirds had returned.
 This is according to Prostitution in Sweden (National Board of Health and Welfare) page 33.
 In Scotland street prostitution decreased 'considerably' in the same period (Scottish Government, Exploring available knowledge and evidence on prostitution in Scotland via practitioner-based interviews 2017).
 Scottish police say that some of this may be because they became more difficult to count, a 'dispersal' resulting in 'lower visibility', or because they now sell sex indoors.
 The Swedish police stupidly don't accept this might be the case in their country.
 In Scotland they have seen similar reductions to Sweden but without criminalising men.
 Other countries have seen this too.

 There were surveys in Sweden in 1996, 2008, 2011 and 2014.
 People were asked a number of questions.
 Have you bought sex in the previous 12 months?
 Have you ever bought sex?
 Have you ever sold sex?
-The first question is there to identify active sex buyers: in 1996 1.3% of men answered yes, and in 2008 1.8% did.
+The first question is there to count active sex buyers: in 1996 1.3% of men answered yes, and in 2008 1.8% did.
 So there was an increase in men who buy sex.
 This in the incidence rate.
 There is also the prevalence rate, have you ever bought sex.
 This showed a decrease between 1996 and 2008 (13% to 8%), but then an increase between 2008 and 2011 (8% to more than 10%).
 Prevalence rates should never be used to try to track changes in behaviour.
 Women who have sold sex increased from 0.3% in 1996 to 1.1% in 2008.
 It's true that these figures went down later, but that can be attributed to the 2008 financial crisis, not the 1999 law.

 The last prostitute to be murdered in Sweden was in the early 1980s.
 Since 1999 no prostitutes have been murdered.
 Changes in legislation don't seem to make much difference to murder rates anywhere in the world.
 It is not true that 127 prostitutes were murdered in the Netherlands after legalisation there.